Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: Fair Structure Learning in Graphical Models

-\paragraph{Fairness.} There is a growing body of work on fairness in machine learning.
+\paragraph{Fairness.} There is a growing body of work on fairness in ML.
 Much of the research is on fair supervised methods; see, \cite{chouldechova2018frontiers,barocas-hardt-narayanan,donini2018empirical} and references therein.
 Our paper adds to the literature on fair methods for unsupervised learning tasks \citep{chierichetti2017fair,celis2017ranking,samadi2018price,tantipongpipat2019multi,oneto2020fairness,caton2020fairness,kleindessner2019guarantees}.
-We discuss the work on fairness most closely related to our paper. \cite{chierichetti2017fair} proposed the notion of fairness for clustering underlying our paper: namely, that each cluster has proportional representation from different demographic groups \citep{feldman2015certifying,zafar2017fairness}. \cite{chierichetti2017fair} provides approximation algorithms that incorporate this fairness notion into $K$-center as well as $K$-median clustering. \cite{kleindessner2019guarantees} extend this to K-means and provide a provable fair spectral clustering method; they implement $K$-means on the subspace spanned by the smallest \textit{fair} eigenvectors of Laplacian matrix.
+We discuss the work on fairness most closely related to our paper. \cite{chierichetti2017fair} provides approximation algorithms that incorporate this fairness notion into $K$-center as well as $K$-median clustering. \cite{kleindessner2019guarantees} extend this to K-means and provide a provable fair spectral clustering method; they implement $K$-means on the subspace spanned by the smallest \textit{fair} eigenvectors of Laplacian matrix.
 Unlike these works, which assume that the graph structure and/or the number of communities is given in advance, an appealing feature of our method is to learn fair community structure while estimating heterogeneous graphical models.